-Note: This feature is currently in Beta.
+Note: This feature is currently as an Early Adopter Release.

 A host can be assigned to a host group at the following times:

 HOST_GROUPparameter to assign a host to a group.